slack-ruby/slack-ruby-bot-server/README.md

 Once a bot is registered, you can invite to a channel with `/invite @slackbotserver` interact with it.
 DM "hi" to it, or say "@slackbotserver hi".

 ![](images/slackbotserver.gif)

-### What is this?

-A [Grape](http://github.com/ruby-grape/grape) API serving a [Slack Ruby Bot](https://github.com/dblock/slack-ruby-bot) to multiple teams.
-This gem combines a web server, a RESTful API and multiple instances of [slack-ruby-bot](https://github.com/dblock/slack-ruby-bot).
-It integrates with the [Slack Platform API](https://medium.com/slack-developer-blog/launch-platform-114754258b91#.od3y71dyo).
-Your customers can use a Slack button to install the bot.

 ### Run Your Own